Production SMTP Relay for Critical Email Workloads

-SMTP relay workflow
+SMTP relay infrastructure diagram

 Designed for Real SMTP Operations